 For those wishing to address their hair loss, the MHRA and the FDA (the UK and US medical regulatory bodies) have licensed or approved just two medications, which are highly complementary.
 The first of these, Propecia, works by blocking DHT, the androgen hormone that damages hair follicles atop the scalp, causing them to shrink and produce thinner hair.

 The second proven medication, minoxidil, is a topical treatment that stimulates new hair growth.
-Belgravia produce minoxidil in a variety of strengths, and a hair loss specialist can create a bespoke treatment plan around your exact needs, potentially including a high strength minoxidil cream for particularly stubborn thinning.
+Belgravia offers minoxidil in a variety of formulations, and a hair loss specialist can create a bespoke treatment plan around your exact needs, potentially including a high strength minoxidil for particularly stubborn thinning.

 Treatment plans also contain a range of hair growth boosters, such as the FDA cleared LaserComb, which can speed up regrowth in some cases.
 Regular check-ups are also important as they allow a specialist to measure your progress and adapt your treatment if necessary.